interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 * The `shared_secret` should be used as the PSK2 sharedSecret.
 * If present, the `balance.maximum` SHOULD be used as the PSK2 chunked payment amount.

-In a UI, the `ledger_info` and `receiver_info` objects (if present) can be used for display purposes.
+In a UI, the `asset_info` and `receiver_info` objects (if present) can be used for display purposes.
 These objects can be manipulated by the receiver in any way, so amounts SHOULD be displayed in source units when possible.

 Note that the sender can send as many PSK2 payments as they want using the same receiver info.
 The sender SHOULD query the receiver again once the time indicated in the [`Cache-Control` header](#response-headers) has passed.